-Revenues from our billing and customer care solutions for service providers decreased from \$13.6 million in 2019 to \$12.0 million in 2020.
-The decrease was primarily due to the negative impact of the shrinking relevant telecom markets, strong competition and the effect of the COVID-19 pandemic.
-We expect that the trend of market decline will continue.
+Revenues from our billing and customer care solutions for service providers increased from \$12.0 million in 2020 to \$12.1 million in 2021.
+The increase was primarily attributed to a one-time large increase in license revenues, based on an increase in the number of subscribers at two customers, but we expect a future trend of market decline due to shrinking relevant telecom markets and strong competition.

-Revenues from our enterprise products decreased from \$3.0 million in 2019 to \$2.7 million in 2020.
-The decrease was primarily due to the trend of market decrease, strong competition and the effect of the COVID-19 pandemic.
+Revenues from our enterprise products decreased from \$2.7 million in 2020 to \$2.2 million in 2021.
+The decrease was primarily due to the trend of market decline, strong competition and the effect of the COVID-19 pandemic.
 We expect that the trend of market decline will continue.

-Revenues from licenses decreased from \$2.3 million in 2019 to \$1.4 million in 2020.
-The decrease was primarily attributed to fewer new customers and lower increases in the number of subscribers from our existing customers.
-Revenues from services increased from \$20.4 million in 2019 to \$22 million in 2020, primarily as a result of the acquisition of Message Mobile in March 2019 and GTX in September 2019, which generated revenues of approximately \$8.7 million during 2020 and revenues of approximately \$6.1 million during the period in which we consolidated their results in 2019.
+Revenues from licenses increased from \$1.4 million in 2020 to \$1.5 million in 2021.
+The increase was attributed to the increase in our revenues from billing and customer care.
+Revenues from services increased from \$22.0 million in 2020 to \$24.8 million in 2021, primarily as a result of the increase in revenues in our messaging segment discussed above.